cheeepsan/libgdxtestWithScreenAndStage/README.md

 # libgdxtestWithScreenAndStage

-## This is a quick rundown on project's structure.
+## This is a quick rundown on projects structure.

 This project is built using [libgdx game library](https://libgdx.badlogicgames.com/).